algal/inspiration-talk-RWDevCon/inspiration.md

 ^ I first heard Parfit speak 20 years ago.
 In person, Parfit has exactly the distracted, unworldly air, and the DRAMATIC HAIR that you would expect of a legendary moral philosopher.

-^^ He is based at a special college in Oxford, All Souls College, which takes no students.
-All the professors have lifetime appointments.
-The college provides them food and board.
-(They are supposed to have one of the best wine cellars in the city.)
-And all they do is think.

 ^ You could say he's sort of an ALPHA NERD in the world of moral philosophy.

 ---